Isobel Wylie Hutchison: Alaska

 This was a well established town and the administrative centre for the area.
 The church and police had bases here, and planes and ships arrived here.
 Hutchison joined in the social life, but was a curiosity as a single woman.
 Not wishing to cause offence, she was careful to edit her accounts of how she stayed with the various traders and Eskimos.

 She left the town by aeroplane on 5 February, and after several legs, arrived in Winnipeg.
-From here she caught the Alaunier, and got back to Scotland in the beginning of March.
-Her exploits had gone before her to UK, and there had been a report of her activities in the Times on 10 January.
+From here, she caught the Alaunier and got back to Scotland in the beginning of March.
+Her exploits had gone before her to UK, and her activities were reported in the Times on 10 January.